 History of Shekhawati

 Shekhawati, as the name suggests is the land of Shekhawat Rajputs.
-The term Shekhawati directly relates to its founding father MahaRao Shekha Ji, the literal meaning of word Shekha+Wati in local language means the garden of MahaRao Shekha, descendants of Shekha Ji are called Shekhawat Rajputs.
-The Shekhawat Rajputs ruled this area for more than 500 years.
-Other than the Rajput community, Marwaris (the business class)and Agrarian communities like Jats and Malis have played important role in growth and prosperity of Shekhawati circuit.
+The term Shekhawati directly relates to its founding father MahaRao Shekha Ji.
+The literal meaning of word Shekha+Wati in local language means the garden of MahaRao Shekha.
+Descendants of MahaRao Shekah Ji are called Shekhawat Rajputs.
+The noble Shekhawat Rajputs ruled this area for more than 500 years.
+Other than the Rajput community, Marwaris (the business class) and agrarian communities like Jats and Malis have an important role in growth and prosperity of Shekhawati.
 You can read more about History of Shekhawati at this page..

 People of Shekhawati

 The region is home for most colorful people of India.
-You will witness different kind of colorful dresses for both men and women, men also wear neatly tied colorful turbans.
-This area gives most soldiers to Indian military services, sometimes called as Veer Bhoomi (Land of Braves).
-Military, Agriculture and business are the main source of earning for Shekhawatians.
-Marwari community has established itself as the most prosperous social group in the world by venturing in all big and small trades.
-Birla, Khaitan, Piramal, Poddar, Modi, Mittal, Dalamia, Singhania are very prominent name in business world.
-You can read more about life of Shekhawatians at this page..
+You will witness different kind of colorful dresses of both men and women, men often wear neatly tied colorful turbans.
+This area gives maximum soldiers to Indian military services, sometimes called as Veer Bhoomi (Land of Braves).
+Military, Agriculture and business are the main source of earning for Shekhawati people.
+Marwari community established itself as the most prosperous social group in the world by venturing in all big and small trades.
+Birlas, Khaitans, Piramals, Poddars, Modis, Mittals, Dalamias, Roongtas, Singhania are very prominent name in business world.
+You can read more about life of Shekhawati people at this page..

-Until two decades back Shekhawati was not much popular as it is today among the tourists due to lesser awareness about the area.
-Now the aggressive marketing by tour operators, liberal policies of government have changed the scenario all together.
-There are many hotels and resorts catering the tourist’s needs.
+Until two decades back Shekhawati was almost an unknown place among the tourists due to lesser media coverage.
+Now the aggressive marketing by tour operators, good connectivity, liberal policies of government have changed the scenario all together.
+There are many hotels, guest houses and resorts catering the tourist’s needs.
 Internet technology have further revolutionized the momentum.
-More and more people are coming to Shekhawati every year, the composition of domestic and international travelers is equal in numbers.
-In the fast paced life and improved modes of transportation, Shekhawati projected herself as weekend excursion for people of Delhi NCR and Jaipur.
+More and more people are coming to Shekhawati every year.
+In the fast paced life and improved modes of transportation, Shekhawati projected itself as a weekend excursion for people of Delhi NCR and Jaipur.
+We have consolidated Shekhawati tourism information on this page to give an overview.

 Places to visit in Shekhawati

-There are many towns in Shekhawati to roam around and witness the beauty of this painted land.
+There are many towns to see in Shekhawati and roam around to witness the beauty of this painted land.
 Here we have listed the best places to visit in Shekhawati, the main points of attraction in the region are Alsisar, Mandawa, Dundlod, Fatehpur, Ramgarh, Bissau, Mahansar, Khandela, Jhujhunu, Sikar, Khetri, Nawalgarh, Mukundgarh, Bagar, Chirawa and many more…We also covers parts of Churu and other adjoining districts of Shekhawati region where the art and culture attraction points are relevant to the visitors traveling this area of Rajasthan.
+Read More….

 How to reach Shekhawati

 You can reach Shekhawati by air, rail and road.
 The nearest airports are of Jaipur and New Delhi.
 The area is well-connected by Road..Read more here to understand the routes to reach Shekhawati.
 We also have created a Distance Calculator for your ease to calculate the distance and understand the route map to reach Shekhawati.
-Please check with Railway Authorities before commencing your journey as a meter gauge to broad gauge conversion going on in the region and trains are not operating due to this up-gradation activity started in year 2012
+Please check with Railway Authorities before commencing your journey as a meter gauge to broad gauge conversion going on in the region and trains are not operating due to this up-gradation activity started in year 2012.
+Location of Shekhawati is in North-West Rajasthan.

 Map of Shekhawati